-Inspired by the mysterious final days Hank Williams’ mercurial life, THE LAST RIDE is the story of that final drive through the bleak Appalachian countryside of 1950’s America.
+Inspired by the mysterious final days Hank Williams’ mercurial life, this is the story of that final drive through the bleak Appalachian countryside of 1950’s America.
 A lonely two-man odyssey; a boy coming of age, and a man leaving this world way before his time, a victim of his own abuses.

 Latest Ranking on Cumulative Box Office Lists

 |All Time Domestic Highest Grossing Limited Release Movies (Rank 5,501-5,600)

 See the Box Office tab (Domestic) and International tab (International and Worldwide) for more Cumulative Box Office Records.